 Introduction of BNS 28

-BNS 28 deals with the validity of consent in legal matters.
-It specifies that consent is not valid if it is given under fear, misconception, or by someone who cannot understand the consequences due to unsoundness of mind, intoxication, or being under twelve years old.
+Bharatiya Nyaya Sanhita (BNS) Section 28 deals with the validity of consent in legal matters.
+It clarifies that consent is not considered valid if it is obtained under fear, misconception, or from individuals unable to understand the consequences of their actions due to unsoundness of mind, intoxication, or being under twelve years of age.
+This section ensures that only free, informed, and voluntary consent is recognized by law.

 What is section 28 of BNS ?